TeaSpillStudios/Bread/README.md

 sudo make bread

-If you get an error then remove the existing bread file
+If you get an error about "make: 'bread' is up to date", then remove the existing bread file

 The file named "bread" is a binary executable